sgjava/leaker/README.md

 Leaker demonstrates how Jaffree leaks FFMPEG memory using FrameConsumer.
-Modify main method of Leaker class to point to video stream.
+Modify main method of RtspLeaker or FileLeaker class to point to video stream.
 Also set loop to number of seconds to run.
 [Procpath](https://pypi.org/project/Procpath) can be used to track memory usage by pid.

 * Run Leaker class.
 * `ps -ef | grep ffmpeg`